-We are delighted to announced that Thibaut Heyninck, 24, has been selected by an international jury of Parkinson’s researchers as the first recipient of the Demoucelle Parkinson Charity’s annual prize for the best masters thesis by a young Belgian scientist addressing any aspect of Parkinson’s disease – diagnosis, impact, care, treatment or cure.
+We are delighted to announce that Thibaut Heyninck, 24, has been selected by an international jury of Parkinson’s researchers as the first recipient of the Demoucelle Parkinson Charity’s annual prize for the best masters thesis by a young Belgian scientist addressing any aspect of Parkinson’s disease – diagnosis, impact, care, treatment or cure.

 Along with other candidates from across Belgium, Mr. Heyninck submitted his thesis together with a short summary and was then shortlisted to present his work to the jury in a second round of adjudication.